LinusHe/MensaPWA/readme.md

 ### Infrastructure
 The application consists of the following services:
 * `client`: The React frontend of the application.
-* `nightly`: A Python-based backend service that performs tasks in the night such as generating preview images for the Mensa food and estimating the nutrition in the food, based on OpenAI.
+* `nightly`: Deprecated locally.
+The generation has moved to Firebase Functions.
+The `nightly` service is no longer started in local/dev/prod compose files.
 * `firebase`: Manages and sends push notifications to users, by using a cloud database and a cronjob service that runs a firebase messaging service.

 ### Environment Variables
 The following environment variables are required:
-* `OPENAI_API_KEY`: Can be obtained from https://platform.openai.com/account/api-keys.
-Needed to generate the AI images and nutrition estimation inside the nightly container.
+* `OPENAI_API_KEY`: Only needed if you run the deprecated `nightly` image manually.
+Not required for standard local/dev/prod usage anymore.

 For deployment, the following additional environment variables are required and are best stored in the repository:
 * `DOCKER_PASSWORD`: This is your Docker account password.
 It's needed to pull and push images from Docker Hub.